-Priebus' standing questioned anew as Scaramucci launches attack
+Priebus' standing questioned as Scaramucci launches attack

 This person said that Priebus is no longer carrying out the President's wishes, but is instead preoccupied with maintaining power within the White House -- a proposition made difficult by the installation of Scaramucci, who -- like Priebus -- will report directly to Trump.

 That places the new communications director alongside the chief of staff and Steve Bannon, Trump's chief strategist, as advisers with direct lines to the commander in chief.
 Past White Houses -- even those with powerful communications staffers -- have organized their staff to report to the chief of staff instead.
+Ivanka Trump, the President's daughter, and her husband, Jared Kushner, are also both senior advisers who communicate with Trump directly.

 "In almost all modern White Houses, every staff member reports through and to the White House chief of staff," said David Cohen, a political science professor at the University of Akron who studies the chief of staff position.